vooze/arc-black-ubuntu/README.md

 - Fixed sound-buttons in unity-panel
 - Made scrollbar for terminal dark
 - Added unity-greeter theme.
+- Added line separators for menus and nautilus sidebar.
 - Other unity-stuff.

 # Screenshots